realhuman101/wordle/README.md

 This was made for me to practice javascript

-Have not finished hard more yet
+Have not finished hard mode yet